-I am a Sociology PhD candidate at Cornell University.
+I am an incoming Assistant Professor of Consumer Science at University of Wisconsin-Madison (Fall 2019).
 My research is motivated by a desire to understand the causes and consequences of socioeconomic and financial inequality, particularly in the American context.
 I draw on economic sociology, sociology of finance, and social stratification literatures to examine a range of topics, including financial security among young adults and consumer access to financial services.

-I received a BA in Economics and French from Bryn Mawr College and an MA in Sociology from Cornell University.
+I received a PhD in Sociology from Cornell University and BA in Economics and French from Bryn Mawr College.
 Prior to graduate school, I worked as the Associate Director of the Group of Thirty, a think tank focused on issues in international economics and finance.

 email: firstname.lastname@example.org; twitter: @MegB_86